ScandEval/ScandEval/docs/datasets/norwegian.md

 $ scandeval --model <model-id> --dataset scala-nn
 ```

-### Jentoft
+### Unofficial: Jentoft

-This dataset was published [here](https://github.com/matias-jjj/matias_master) by Matias Jentoft as part of his master's thesis about grammatical error correction.
+This dataset was published in [this Master's thesis](https://www.duo.uio.no/handle/10852/103885) by Matias Jentoft.

 The original dataset consists of 85,771 / 10,827 / 10487 samples for training, validation and test, respectively.
 We use a split of 1,024 / 256 / 2,048 samples for training, validation and test, respectively.
 In each split, the distribution of `correct` and `incorrect` is 50/50.
-The original full datasets are also included by the feature names: "full_train", "full_val" and "full_test".

 Here are a few examples from the training split: